Noor-E-Hasna Lily Chowdhury

 Noor-E-Hasna Lily Chowdhury (নুর-ই-হাস্না লিলি চৌধুরী) is a Jatiya Party (Ershad) politician and the former Member of Bangladesh Parliament from a reserved seat.

 Early life

 Chowdhury was born on 1 January 1945.
 She has a B.A. degree.

 Career

+Chowdhury was nominated to the 8th parliament reserved seat by Jatiya Party.
+She replaced the initial nominee of the party, Nasrin Jahan Ratna.

+Chowdhury was nominated to reserve seat in 2009 by chairperson of Jatiya Party Hussain Mohammad Ershad.
+She was appointed member of the 9th parliament in March 2009.

 Chowdhury was elected to parliament from reserved seat as a Jatiya Party (Ershad) candidate in 2014.